pharath/pharath.github.io/_posts/2022-10-06-notes-cpp-templates.md

 #### Instantiation

-By default, a member function of a class template is instantiated **only if** the program uses that member function.
+- By default, a member function of a class template is implicitly instantiated **only if** the program uses that member function.
+- But, **an explicit instantiation definition** for a class template instantiates **ALL** the members of that template including `inline` member functions.
+  - Consequently, we can use explicit instantiation only for types that can be used with **ALL** the members of that template.

 **Example 1**: